-A 48-year-old member asked:
+A 40-year-old member asked:

-Upper left stomach pain I have GERD ulcer and hernia.
-Taking nexium (esomeprazole)?
+Upper left stomach pain i have gerd ulcer and hernia. taking nexium (esomeprazole)?

 Dr. Allen Seelyanswered

 NEXIUM (esomeprazole) =GOOD: I assume you had a 'scope' (an egd) to diagnose the 'ulcer'.
 An esophageal ulcer (gerd ulcer) and hiatal hernia can be painful conditions.
 Nexium (esomeprazole) is a powerful acid blocker (ppi) and an excellent choice to treat 'too much stomach acid.' lifestyle changes will also help: cut caffeine, alcohol and smoking.
 You need to be seen quickly if signs of bleeding: black stools/ vomiting 'coffee grounds'.